williscool/modern_js_app/design_notes.md

 - answer only needs to work in latest chrome
 - no exchange through another currency
-- weighted avg though was correct
+- weighted avg thought was correct